MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

      - File evidence - store the file information and contents to audit files copied or accessed on devices.

-     - Reporting and advanced hunting - complete visibility into add device related activities
+     - Reporting and advanced hunting - complete visibility into add device related activities.

-     - Device control in Microsoft Defender can be managed using Intune or [Group Policy](device-control-deploy-manage-gpo)
+     - Device control in Microsoft Defender can be managed using Intune or [Group Policy](device-control-deploy-manage-gpo).

     - **Device control in Microsoft Defender and Intune**.
 Intune provides a rich experience for managing complex device control policies for organizations.
 You can configure and deploy device restriction settings in Defender for Endpoint, for example.
 See [Deploy and manage device control with Microsoft Intune](device-control-deploy-manage-intune).